cawel/words-finder/README.md

 You can scatter letters in a ramdom fashion on a 5x5 matrix or insert your own letters if you want.
 Then you can ask the app to find all the existing words on the matrix.

-If you hover over one of the words found, its letters will highlight in the matrix.
+If you hover on one of the words found, its letters will highlight in the matrix.

 ![screenshot](doc/screenshot.jpg)